 - The valuation of both assets depends on their ability to produce cash flows.

 - The presence of either of the asset can help a business or individual survive the crises.
 For instance, if a business has cash reserves, it can use them to keep operations running.
 And, if a business has a rental property, it can lease it out to compensate for the loss in revenue.

 Both the assets are very important, especially the real assets.
 Thus, it is crucial to be familiar with the differences between them.
-This is because any changes in these assets will have a varying impact on your business, as well as income.
-Also, understanding the difference between the two will help us to refine our financial goals.
+This is because any changes in these assets will have a varying impact on your business and income.
+Also, understanding the difference between the two will help us refine our financial goals.